 Another key criterion when selecting a suitable IT solution is that its perspective is customer-centred.
 The customer should not notice that (part) automated processes are running in the background.
 The software of choice needs to put the company's own dunning policy into practice with the use of an intelligent architecture and flexible configuration possibilities.
 Through relief from routine activities together with diverse reporting functions such as the evaluation of the success of particular measures, the receivables manager is put in a position to concentrate on the optimization of the portfolio and the measures.
 As a result, the conflict of interests discussed in the first section can be resolved through the specific addressing of customers whilst at the same time dealing with a larger volume of cases and achieving higher rates of realization.

-CAM Industry & Trade, an intelligent software solution from SCHUMANN, responds to these challenges, offering a special module for dunning and debt collection as well as for the targeted realization of the necessary processes.
+CAM Industry & Trade, the intelligent credit management software from SCHUMANN, responds to these challenges, offering a special module for dunning and debt collection as well as for the targeted realization of the necessary processes.

 For this purpose, customers are grouped according to individually defined criteria.
 These customer groups or dunning groups can be allocated their own measures and sequences of measures – which can even be carried out fully automatically if desired.